logore/amazon-prime-video-1080p/README.md

 - Windows
 - macOS

+### Domains
+- amazon.co.jp
+- amazon.com (I didn't test)

 <br>

-Note: I have done a lot of research on the problem of not being able to play HD videos on Linux, but have not found a solution.
+### Note: I have done a lot of research on the problem of not being able to play HD videos on Linux, but have not found a solution.

 <br>

 # Information

-Some videos themselves are 720p (not 1080p) , in which case they are HD.
+So far, not sure if the script will work on amazon.com.
+So If you are someone who can edit the source code, try that yourself please.

+Also, I accept issues, so please feel free to create an issue!

 <br>

+### Checks

+- Not all videos on Amazon Prime Video are 1080p.
+Some of the original videos themselves are 720p (not 1080p), in which case they are HD.

-If the video is not in 1080p, try seeking the video
+- If the video is not in 1080p, try seeking the video

+___